1noro/fastmind/README.md

 ## Things that I would like to add in the future

 - Add more levels.
+- Add a configuration section to the main menu.
+- Add spannish traduction.
 - Improve the gameplay.
 - Rethink the graphics (but keeping the retro style).
 - Save the results locally.